-Recover Your Facebook Account with Trusted Friends - Digital Inspiration
+Recover Your Facebook Account with Trusted Friends

 How to Set up Trusted Friends in Facebook – Video

-Here’s a quick video detailing how you may specify Trusted Friends in Facebook.
+Here’s a quick video detailing how you may specify Trusted Friends on Facebook.